Edit on GitHub

 $ source ~/.bashrc

-15. USB Port Setting
+15. USB Port Settings

 $ rosrun turtlebot3_bringup create_udev_rules